tpiros/eleventy-plugin-social-share-card-generator/README.md

 | Text Position on Y axis  | `y`               |               | X    | X        | `number`  | `any`                                                                                              |
 | Overlay Text             | `overlayText`     | no default    |      | X        | `string`  | `any`                                                                                              |

-> Note that in the above table the `init` column refers to values that can be set via `.elevent.js` while the `template` column refers to values that can be set from the templating lenguage.

 > Note that the `overlayText` can only be set from the template.

+###

 #### A note on font support

 Generally speaking, Cloudinary supports all of [Google's Fonts](https://support.cloudinary.com/hc/en-us/articles/203352832-What-is-the-list-of-supported-fonts-for-text-overlay-transformation-).
-However, there could be some fonts that are not supported - please make sure you test your social share card.
+However, there could be some fonts that are not supported - please make sure to test your social share card.

 ## Overlays